Saad5400/git-leaderboard/README.md

 - Export to CSV for use in spreadsheets and further analysis
 - Use `--exclude` to filter out bot accounts (dependabot, renovate, etc.)
 - Pipe JSON output to tools like `jq` for advanced filtering
+- Start with interactive mode (no `--group-similar`) to review similar names before auto-grouping

 ## License